giansi/gravstrap/elements/files/modal.markdown

-# Section is optional, but body name is mandatory.
+# Section body is optional, but when you define it, you must call it body

 [SECTION body]